Squiddrone/Squiddrone/user_requirements/user_requirements.md

 # User requirements
 ## Communication
 - **UR001 - PC Link**
-The USER shall be able to create a data link to the drone from a PC
+The USER shall be able to create a *wireless* data link to the drone from an external computing device.
 - **UR002 - Programming interface**
 The USER shall be able to feed programming information to the drone.
 - **UR003 - Status information**